ehrpg/qstar-playtest/source/characters/marcus_behram.md

 Marcus Behram was one of the pilots of the Precursor.
 He served under Lt.
 Andrea Gord, along with three other co pilots.
 Freshly trained from the flight school he is still considered a rookie pilot.
 Markus covers his insecurities as a rookie pilot with loads of sarcasm.
+He is rather short, 1.65, has short black hair and brown eyes.

 ## Statistics